Marcus Brown: College career

-Brown played college basketball at Murray State University, in the Ohio Valley Conference.
+Brown played college basketball for the Murray State Racers in the Ohio Valley Conference.
 In his senior season, he averaged 26.4 points per game, on 50 percent shooting from the field, and 42 percent shooting from 3-point range.
 It was announced in October 2009, that Brown was named to the Murray State University Athletic Hall of Fame.
 He was inducted into the Hall of Fame on February 6, 2010.
 That same night, his No. 5 jersey was retired by Murray State, and is hanging in the rafters at the CFSB Center.